-No. However the reporting person will be encouraged to identify himself or herself and relationship to the child in order to help the reporting agency assess the validity of the report and to enable a follow-up interview if necessary.
+No. However, the reporting person will be encouraged to identify himself or herself and his or her relationship to the child in order to help the reporting agency assess the validity of the report and to enable a follow-up interview if necessary.